Alun Kyte: Imprisonment

 Kyte had an appeal against his conviction rejected in February 2001.

-In 2013 it was announced that Kyte had failed in an appeal against the length of his 25-year minimum sentence.
+In 2013, it was announced that Kyte had failed in an appeal against the length of his 25-year minimum sentence.
 Kyte had argued that the sentence was "too long".
 It was revealed that Kyte had accepted his culpability in relation to Turner's murder but continued to deny any involvement in the murder of Paull.
 The judge said that he had not made enough progress in prison to qualify for a reduction in his sentence.
-Because his appeal was rejected, Kyte will remain in prison until at least 2025.
+Because his appeal was rejected, prior to his 2023 conviction, Kyte was due remain in prison until at least 2025.

 2023 further convictions

 In February 2023, Kyte was further found guilty of sexually abusing an underage boy in the years leading up to his two known murders.
 Kyte began to target the boy in the late 1980s and continued to regularly attack him for 5 years, luring the 9-year-old boy to his house and attacking him after promising him toys.
 It was heard that each attack saw increased violence and threats against him and his family if they told anyone and that Kyte would punch, choke, kick and taunt the boy.
 Kyte also raped the child on at least two occasions.
-After the victim felt finally able to come forward and testify, Kyte was found guilty in 2023 of four counts of indecency with a child, three counts of attempting to choke, two of indecent assault and two of buggery.
+After the victim felt finally able to come forward and testify, Kyte was found guilty in 2023 of four counts of indecency with a child, three counts of attempting to choke, two of indecent assault, and two of buggery.
 Kyte accepted he was capable of extreme violence but denied everything, with his justification being that the victim "has got no reason to make these allegations".
 During cross-examination Kyte similarly refused to accept that he had killed Samo Paull but admitted murdering Tracey Turner on the grounds that she had "pestered" him to finish a meal in a motorway service station.

 It was revealed during the 2023 trial that Kyte was now imprisoned at HM Prison Rye Hill.
 Kyte's 2023 convictions were widely publicised, and also led to further speculation on the possibility of him having claimed more murder victims.

 On 11 May 2023, Kyte was given a third life sentence, and additionally ordered to serve a minimum of ten years and eight months' imprisonment, meaning he will ultimately not be eligible for parole until late 2033.
-By this point Kyte had been moved to HM Prison Onley.
+By this point, Kyte had been moved to HM Prison Onley.